Modeling and optimization with GAMS

 The role of sample size, randomization and the reduction of unwanted noise factors will be highlighted.
 The way errors propagate will be discussed.
 The difference between experimental unit and measurement units and consequences for statistical analysis will be discussed.

 Examples of basic designs (CRD, RCBD, BIBD), but also more advanced designs will be discussed.
 Lectures will be interchanged with computer practicals, using R. The final half day will be devoted to discussion of the own experimental designs of the participants.

-WIAS course on Essential Skills, for WIAS PhD candidates
+WIAS Introduction course on personal effectiveness for your PhD

 WIAS Course The Final Touch